Complexity Framework For Forbidden Subgraphs V: Beyond Simple Graphs: Appendix

-\textbf{Lemma~\ref{lem:small-cut}.} For any constant $k$, any instance of {\sc Partially Reflexive Stable Cut} can be reduced in polynomial time to an equivalent instance $G'$ such that for every $Z \subseteq V(G')$ with $\vert Z \vert \leq k$, if $G'[Z]$ is connected with maximum degree at least $3$, then $Z$ contains at least three vertices with some neighbour in $V(G')\setminus Z$.

-\begin{proof} For each $Z \subseteq V$ such that $3 \leq \vert Z \vert \leq k$ and $G[Z]$ is connected with maximum degree $\geq 3$.
+\begin{lemma} For any constant $k$, any instance of {\sc Partially Reflexive Stable Cut} can be reduced in polynomial time to an equivalent instance $G'$ such that for every $Z \subseteq V(G')$ with $\vert Z \vert \leq k$, if $G'[Z]$ is connected with maximum degree at least $3$, then $Z$ contains at least three vertices with some neighbour in $V(G')\setminus Z$. \end{lemma} \begin{proof} For each $Z \subseteq V$ such that $3 \leq \vert Z \vert \leq k$ and $G[Z]$ is connected with maximum degree $\geq 3$.
 If $Z$ meets one of the following conditions, we either return that $G$ is a yes-instance or find some $G'$, with size less than $G$ such that $G'$ has a partially reflexive stable cut if, and only if $G$ does.
 Further, every simple subgraph of $G'$ is contained in $G$.

 \begin{itemize} \item[\textbf{s1.}] If $Z$ contains some partially reflexive stable cut for $G$ return yes. \item[\textbf{s2.}] If there is some $v \in Z$ such that every path between $Z$ and $G \setminus Z$ contains $v$.
 We call this a gateway vertex.
 From \textbf{s1.} we may assume $Z$ does not contain some partially reflexive stable cut meaning $v$ must be reflexive.
 Further, no vertex of $Z$ is contained in some minimal stable cut.
 Let $G' =G \setminus (Z \setminus v)$. \item[\textbf{s3.}] If there is some pair $v,v' \in Z$ such that every path between $Z$ and $G \setminus Z$ contains either $v$ or $v'$.
 We call these a gateway vertices.
 We again may assume $Z$ does not contain some stable cut.
 Let $P$ be the shortest path from $v$ to $v'$ in $G[Z]$.